Pastoral

 If you need to contact a staff member, please use our main switchboard number on 0208 509 9446, which is open between 8am and 4.15pm.

 Emails can also be sent to info@wsfg.waltham.sch.uk and the message will be passed on to the relevant staff member.
-Please do not enter the school site, as we are currently limiting external visitors.

 Thank you